Home Bar Plans

 Preparing the materials:

 Cut the 4x4 posts to the length specified in the drawing(s).
 Sand the 4x4 posts and 2x4 trim until they are smooth.
-Apply one coat of polyurethane to all of the cedar framing members and let them dry for at least 24 hours.
+Apply one coat of polyurethane to all the cedar framing members and let them dry for at least 24 hours.
 Lightly sand the parts again with fine sandpaper.
-Apply another coat of polyurethane to all of the surfaces and let them dry for another 24 hours.
+Apply another coat of polyurethane to all the surfaces and let them dry for another 24 hours.

 Assembling the frame: